Efficient Semantic Segmentation via Lightweight Multiple-Information Interaction Network: EXPERIMENTS

 \subsection{Model Settings}

 In this study, we utilize the PyTorch framework to construct the model and conduct training on an RTX2080Ti GPU.
 Table~\ref{tab:modelsettings} presents the model settings of LMIINet for the Cityscapes and CamVid datasets.
+The batch size for Cityscapes and CamVid was set to 4 and 8, respectively, to accommodate differences in dataset characteristics and GPU memory limitations.
+Cityscapes contains higher-resolution images, which demand more memory, thus requiring a smaller batch size.
+In contrast, CamVid images have lower resolution, enabling a slightly larger batch size.
 The learning rate is dynamic across iterations and can be computed as follows:

 where ${lr_{initial}}$ represents the initial learning rate.
 It is important to highlight that we train Cityscapes and CamVid datasets separately with distinct parameter configurations due to variations in dataset resolution.
 Alongside the primary loss function ($loss_{main}$) monitoring the network's overall output, we have incorporated an auxiliary loss function ($loss_{aux}$) to improve model training supervision.
 The formula for the loss function can be expressed as